 High Quality: It supports the shortest video time, up to 1.25h for 4.7GB DVD and 2.2h for 8.5GB DVD, but its quality is almost the same as the original video.

 Almost all the popular formats are included, like MP4, MKV, 3GP, AVI, DV, M2TS, AVCHD, DAT, Quick Time Video, iTunes Video, etc.

 Whether you insert a single-layer or dual-layer DVD disc, Cisdem DVD Burner completely enables you to burn more than 4.7 GB on DVD.
 You only need to control the length of the imported videos.

 Cisdem DVD Burner does more than just burning videos to DVD.
-It doubles up as a video editor, which enhances the final output of the videos.
-You can crop, rotate, adjust the brightness, contrast, and apply a special effect for a better visual experience.
+With it, you can crop, rotate, adjust the brightness, contrast, and apply a special effect for a better visual experience.
 Plus, you can add subtitles and watermarks for your output DVD.

 There’s support for NTSC and PAL.
 If you don’t know which one to choose, you can choose your country to automatically match the TV standard.
 In addition, Cisdem DVD Burner empowers you to select the DVD language and aspect ratio.

-First of all, you need to insert a blank DVD (DVD 5 or DVD 9) into your Mac.
+Install Cisdem DVD burning software and then run it.
+Insert a blank DVD (DVD 5 or DVD 9) into your computer.